 I’m not religious – in my early twenties, I was briefly married to someone who introduced me to (and became my reason not to join) the church, and I could never get behind anything that fundamentally fuels division, that uses unknowns as a crutch instead of personal accountability, and that offers such a breeding ground for hypocrisy.
 I’ve had more than a few run-ins with religion, most notably being banned from all catholic churches three weeks before my wedding (high five?), but I’ve come to the conclusion that faith in science, fact, truth, love and kindness is the religion for me.
 I think Richard Dawkins said it perfectly: “There is something infantile in the presumption that somebody else has a responsibility to give your life meaning and point… The truly adult view, by contrast, is that our life is as meaningful, as full and as wonderful as we choose to make it.”

-There isn’t a great deal I dislike, but people who kick the back of your chair in cinemas and/or on planes, being stuck behind slow walkers, the cold, willful ignorance, animal cruelty, closed mindedness, unexpected explosion noises and people who take pleasure from hurting others are all surefire ways to make me one very sad panda.
+There isn’t a great deal I dislike, but people who kick the back of your chair in cinemas and/or on planes, being stuck behind slow walkers, the cold, willful ignorance, animal cruelty, closed mindedness, unexpected explosion noises (included: champagne corks) and people who take pleasure in hurting others are all surefire ways to make me one very sad panda.

 I’m definitely a HUGE nerd.
-I love to curl up with a good book, spend Saturday nights stargazing, throw Star Trek parties regularly, and on occasion, break out a life-size TARDIS.
+I love to curl up with a good book, spend Saturday nights looking skyward, read stories of science and split realities and metaphysics, and on occasion, break out a life-size TARDIS.
 I’m a devout Trekkie, Whovian and sci-fi geek extraordinaire, and proud of it—I have a home-made WoW Night Elf costume, various starships in my office, and may or may not have travelled all the way to America solely to go to a Star Trek convention.

 One of my biggest beliefs is that every single person can make the choice to live the life they want to any moment they choose to—happiness isn’t about the right circumstance, it’s about the right attitude.
 Life can be exactly what you want if you have the courage to take action toward making it materialise.